ese5160/a14g-final-submission-s25-t19-ac-dc/README.md

 &nbsp; *We hit this requirement by using the SAMD21 and the WINC1500 Wifi chip on our PCB.*

 HRS 02 - MCP9808-E/MS or equivalent temperature sensor shall be used to keep track of temperature of the battery pack via I2C with an accuracy of +/- 0.5C
+`<br>`
+&nbsp; *We hit this requirement by using the BMP388 temperature sensor and taking measurements through I2C.
+We measured a temperature of 25C and the thermal gun measured 24.5C.*

 HRS 03 - INA219 or equivalent voltage sensor shall be used to measure the voltage of the battery pack via I2C with an accuracy of +/- 0.1V